Weather in Sicily

 Thus it is a regional gastronomy showing traces of all the peoples who settled in Sicily over the last 2000 years, handed down from generation to generation, which explains why to this day dishes of very ancient origin are still served on a daily basis.

 Sicilian food defines the identity of the Sicilian people, and has become in recent years a veritable tourist attraction.
 Some of the most well known and loved dishes are the Cassata (a traditional cake), the Cannolo (also sweet), Granite (flavored crushed ice), and Arancine (fried rice balls).
 Thanks to its mild climate, the island is rich in spices and herbs: oregano, mint, and rosemary are often part of Sicilian dishes.
 The fertile land produces oranges, lemons, almonds, pistachios, olives, and prickly pears in great quantity, all symbols of Sicily.

 SICILIAN FOOD SPECIALTIES

-The Sicilian gastronomic tradition is surely one of the richest and most important in Italy, fruit of the influences of all the cultures that settled in Sicily over the millennia.
-It is a complex cuisine full of Mediterranean flavors, with a unique balance of land and sea.
-In different areas of Sicily, you will typically find different typical products with deep ties to the territory, transforming any cultural or touristic itinerary into a delicious food and wine tasting experience.
+The Sicilian gastronomic tradition is surely one of the richest and most important in Italy, full of the influences of all the cultures that settled in Sicily over the millennia.
+It is a complex cuisine full of Mediterranean flavours, with a unique balance of land and sea.
+In different areas of Sicily, you will typically find different local products with deep ties to the territory, transforming any cultural or touristic itinerary into a delicious food and wine tasting experience.
 It would be unforgivable to leave Sicily without having tasted a good portion of the island’s specialties.